Mansur-Mustafin/PFL-Coursework-Haskell/README.md

   * [Daniel dos Santos Ferreira](https://github.com/dsantosferreira) - up202108771 (50%)
   * [Mansur Mustafin](https://github.com/Mansur-Mustafin) - up202102355 (50%)

-TODO: describe the strategy used for solving both parts of the assignment, detailing the decisions made when defining the data and functions defined in the program

 ## Problem description

 This project was divided in two parts: